About

-Arts and Humanities Research Computing, informally known as Digital Arts and Humanities (DARTH), provides consultation, instruction, and technical development for the digital research initiatives of faculty, staff, and students.
-We work at all stages of the research data lifecycle, but particularly excel at modeling complex humanities data, helping faculty organize and analyze their data, and building innovative web platforms that showcase and visualize the results.
+Arts and Humanities Research Computing, informally known as Digital Arts and Humanities (DARTH), provides software engineering, consultation, and instruction to support faculty digital research initiatives.
+We work at all stages of the research data lifecycle, but particularly excel at modeling complex humanities data, helping organize and analyze data, and building innovative web platforms that showcase and visualize the results.
 In addition, DARTH sponsors lectures, workshops, and symposia related to emerging trends in technology for artistic creation and scholarship.

 Ready to start a new digital project, or get support on an existing initiative?
 Contact DARTH